As a roller derby referee, I’m serious about my skates. So when I’m at Square Cat Skates, I’m there as a customer.

 In this post, let’s take a closer look at the five fundamental elements to this kind of campaign.

 Step 1: Research

 Research isn’t just for keywords (although that’s pretty important).
 For better outreach, let’s extend our research by studying our ideal audience, industry influencers and the places where these groups consume media.
-Whose interests best align with your client?
-In my example, it makes sense to target roller derby skaters and their official leagues.
+Whose interests best align with our client?
+In our case, it makes sense to target roller derby skaters and their official leagues.

-Then, I’ll do even more research to find the value proposition that will return enough benefit to make our approach worthwhile.
-What can your client offer to its potential audience that’s beneficial for them and also for Square Cat Skates?
+Then, we’ll do even more research to find the value proposition that will return enough benefit to make our approach worthwhile.
+What can our client offer to its potential audience that’s beneficial for them and also for Square Cat Skates?
 It might be coupons, discounts, sponsorship or something similar.

 Step 2: Craft

 Now it’s time to craft our outreach message.
-I’ll focus on building the message in such a way that you can easily duplicate it for multiple derby leagues, but also make sure you have the option to quickly customize it for each league.
-No one likes feeling like just another target, so you’ll want to tweak each message or it will go right in the spam folder.
+We’ll focus on building our message in such a way that we can easily duplicate it for multiple derby leagues, but also make sure we have the option to quickly customize it for each league.
+Everyone hates being just another target, so we’ll want to tweak each message or it will go right in the spam folder.

-(Building up a list of potential targets is an ongoing process, so it should be happening throughout all these steps for every campaign.)
+(Building up our list of potential targets is an ongoing process, so it should be happening throughout all these steps, for every campaign.)